stormcoalition/stormcoalition.github.io/sources.md

     > Provides a spatial representation and attribute information for Ontario wetlands.

 1. [Southern Ontario Land Resource Information System (SOLRIS) 3.0](https://geohub.lio.gov.on.ca/documents/southern-ontario-land-resource-information-system-solris-3-0/about)
-    > SOLRIS is a primary data layer that provides a comprehensive, standardized, landscape level inventory of natural, rural and urban land
+    > SOLRIS is a primary data layer that provides a comprehensive, standardized, landscape level inventory of natural, rural and urban land use.

 1. [Built-Up Area](https://geohub.lio.gov.on.ca/datasets/lio::built-up-area)
     > Identifies built-up areas in the province of Ontario as defined in the Southern Ontario Land Resource Information System (SOLRIS).